Policy and Procedure Name:

 additional information from the IW; and

-If the employer identity and an employer/employee relationship has been
+the employer identity and an employer/employee relationship have been verified,

 a) Confirm